tim-green/timgreen.ws/README.md

-# Introducing Tim Green's 2019 Website
-It's my new site for 2019
-Built with PHP and without a CMS
+# A bit about my website
+I've completely rewritten and changed the layout of my website.

+This site has been built with PHP, CSS, a mixture of both jQuery and JavaScript, also I didn't use a CMS.

-Used Grunt to perform common tasks when developing a site
+I've used Grunt to perform common tasks when developing this site.

+I've included a dark colour scheme for those users who have set dark mode on their devices so it will look a

+bit different from light mode.

-## TODO List
+## What I need to do List
-Possible a resume link
+Add possibly a resume link to a pdf

+Convert CSS into SASS